 "Thinking about the history of environmental activism and the way individuals have worked together to change policy can make us more optimistic about the ability to make positive changes in the future," Clayton said.

-According to EARTHDAY.ORG (opens in new tab), a nonprofit that coordinates these events, the theme of Earth Day 2022 is "Invest In Our Planet."
-This theme is meant to encourage businesses, governments and citizens to act now on climate change and other issues for a sustainable future.
+The theme for 2022 and 2023 was "Invest In Our Planet."
+This theme was chosen to encourage businesses, governments and citizens to act now on climate change and other issues for a sustainable future.

 Despite there having been more than 50 Earth Days, climate change and other environmental issues still threaten the health of the planet.
 Michael Mann, a distinguished professor of atmospheric science at Penn State and author of "The New Climate War: The Fight to Take Back Our Planet" (PublicAffairs, 2021), notes Earth Day is an opportunity to take stock of where we stand in the battle to live sustainably on this planet.